-There are three significant steps to this inbound methodology.
+Three significant steps to this inbound methodology.

-For example, if you’re a software designing company, your most relevant customers are the businesses who are looking to build up a website for themselves, or someone running into problems with their sites.
+For example, if you’re a software designing company, your most relevant customers are the businesses who are looking to build up a website for themselves or someone running into problems with their sites.

 You must be able to understand what kind of people are looking for your content so that you can attract more of the right customers and not just everybody.

-Create content, blog posts, or video tutorials and publish it using social media tools.
+Create content, blog posts, or video tutorials and publish them using social media tools.
 Create ads and relevant content to build awareness about your services with your targeted audiences.
 Be aware of what’s working and what’s not, and improve on those points.

+You can help, assist, and recommend them in real-time by providing contextual and appropriate responses and support through these services.
 This will always add value to your customers and helps to build trust.